The UK's new subscription contracts regime: what, when and why?

 What are the key exclusions?

-NOTE: as the exclusions are set out in the legislation, this is an area which we can advise on now.
+NOTE: As the exclusions (other than those relating to charity contracts) are set out in the legislation, this is an area which we can advise on now.
 It is important, however, not to interpret these exclusions too widely.
 For example, the exclusion for utilities does not mean that a contract for annual boiler or heat pump maintenance would be out of scope, merely because it relates to the energy sector (although if the service is provided under a contract of insurance, the financial services exclusion could apply).

 Pre-Contract Information